 Did you know that Cassius Marcellus Clay was born today in 1810?
 He was an American politician and emancipationist.
 An emancipationist is someone who works to end slavery.
 Cassius Marcellus Clay was born into one of the wealthiest plantation and slaveholding families in Kentucky.
 While in college, he heard the famous abolitionist, William Lloyd Garrison, speak.
 While contrary to the lifestyle he grew up with, Cassius Marcellus Clay started to support the anti-slavery movement.
 He freed the slaves he personally inherited.
 As a politician he worked to create laws to end slavery in the United States and became friends with Abraham Lincoln.

-We hope that you have a perceptive day at school today.
+We hope that you have a courageous day.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Cassius Marcellus Clay was nicknamed “The Lion of White Hall”.

 Cassius Marcellus Clay’s anti-slavery views earned him enemies.
 In 1843, during a political debate Cassius Marcellus Clay survived and fended off an assassination attempt.
 He was shot in the chest, but still managed to draw his Bowie knife, tackle his assailant, cut out his eyes, and throw him over an embankment.
 In 1845, Clay began publishing an anti-slavery newspaper.
 He started to receive death threats.
 In response, Clay armed himself and installed cannons and armored doors at the newspaper office.
 Despite his efforts, eventually a mob broke into the office and destroyed the printing equipment.
 In 1849, while making an anti-slavery speech the six Turner brothers beat, stabbed, and tried to shoot Clay.
 Clay fought off the six brothers and using his Bowie knife killed one of his attackers.